tesujimath/letters-to-amy/content/post/uneven-blessing/index.md

 For from him and through him and to him are all things.
 To him be glory forever.
 Amen.
 {{< /quote >}}

-Surrender, Amy, and cry out to the one who is wise far beyond our understanding, who loves us more than we can fathom, who lavishes us with mercy and grace, and praise him! 🙏
+Cry out, Amy, to the one who is wise beyond understanding, and love with his own love in places of meagre blessing, from him and through him and to him, for his glory forever! 🙏